Red Hot Tires (1935 film)

-Red Hot Tires is a 1935 American crime drama film produced and distributed by Warner Bros., directed by D. Ross Lederman, and starring Lyle Talbot and Mary Astor.
+Red Hot Tires is a 1935 American crime drama film produced and distributed by Warner Bros.
+Pictures, directed by D. Ross Lederman, and starring Lyle Talbot and Mary Astor.
 The plot involves a racing driver (Talbot) falsely accused of murdering a rival driver during a race and his friends' attempts to prove his innocence.

 Plot

 Auto racing teammates Wally and Robert compete for the romantic attentions of a sponsor's daughter.
 Their intense rivalry turns tragic when their in-race wheel lock-up result in Robert's death and nets Wally a homicide conviction.